flaresimulations/synthesizer-grids/README.md

   --line-calc-method LINE_CALC_METHOD
-                        The method used to calculate the line fluxes (either 'lines' or 'linelist') --machine MACHINE     The machine used to run the cloudy runs (currently only supports apollo) --norm-by-Q, -Q       Should the grid be normalised by the specific ionising luminosity?
+                        The method used to calculate the line fluxes (either 'lines' or 'linelist') --machine MACHINE     The machine used to run the cloudy runs (currently only supports apollo) --norm-by-Q, -Q       Should the grid be normalised by the specific ionising luminosity? (default is True)

 ```